 BT has been slow to deploy FTTH, instead it’s been projects like FibreCity, Gigaclear, Hyperoptic and UFO which have led the way.

 But not everyone agreed with the split.
 Industry commentator Richard Feasey has argued it would not improve investment, only competition, and that a far better alternative would be the creation of a ‘Duct Co.’
 This Duct Co would own the poles and ducting which carry the lines, but not the lines themselves, insulating them from the risks of deploying new technology while also making it easier for networks to run their own lines.

 BT has argued that it could actually less to less investment, and there are also questions around how a split would impact the deployment of its G.Fast technology.
 This has been in the wings for sometime and can greatly improve broadband speeds without deploying new lines, though it’s not as future proof as full fibre and could be seen as a stop-gap measure.

 There are also some changes coming which will directly affect broadband customers.
 Openreach is going to have tougher minimum requirements for repairs and new line installations.
 Ofcom will also introduce performance tables which measure ISPs in a number of areas to make it easier to compare providers.
-And in the event of a fault affecting your broadband, phone or mobile service you'll be able to receive automatic compensation.
+And in the event of a fault affecting your broadband, phone or mobile service you'll be able to receive automatic broadband and landline compensation.

 To improve broadband and mobile coverage Ofcom will be implementing new requirements for rural areas in future spectrum licences.
 They will also be expanding their mobile coverage tool to include broadband services.
 Mobile contracts will be coming under scrutiny too, as Ofcom is planning to consult on new proposals for making it easier to switch networks.